tedtoal/Button_TT/README.md

 #define EXP_H 50  // Huge expansion of button
 ```

 The six constants whose name ends with "EW" (edge width) are used to define button sizes.
 The *initButton()* arguments *w* and *h* can be positive constants giving the button pixel width and height.
 Alternatively, they can be negative values to signal that the size of the button is to be computed automatically based on the maximum size of the text string that will be displayed within the button.
 The "EW" constants all have negative values for this purpose.
 The (absolute value of the) negative value is *added to the automatically computed button width or height.
 For example, if *w* is set to *SEW* (= -5), then if the button width is computed to be 87 pixels based on the text in the button, then the actual button size will be set to 87 + 5 = 92 pixels.
-For accurate automatic sizing, it is crucial that for Button_TT_label type buttons you use the largest expected text string as the button label when calling *initButton()*.
+For accurate automatic sizing, it is crucial that for Button_TT_label type buttons the largest expected text string is used as the initial label when calling *initButton()*.
 After *initButton()* returns, the actual label can be changed to the desired initial label by calling *setLabel()*.
 For integer-value buttons, the maximum text size is computed automatically using the known button *minValue* and *maxValue* settings.

 The five constants whose name starts with "EXP_" (expansion) are used with the last four arguments to each *initButton()* function, *expU*, *expD*, *expL*, and *expR*.
-As described earlier, these allow the actual button size to be increased when the *screenButtons* object tests a touched position to see if it lies within a button.
+As described earlier, these allow the actual button size to be increased to obtain the button rectangle tested by the *screenButtons* object to see if it contains a tapped point.

 The *initCalibrationScreen()* function is defined next.
 It calls *initButton()* for each of the four buttons: